 The Klementinum and Strahov Monastery Library are two beautiful libraries in Prague that you’ve got to see.
 The first time I laid my eyes on them – boy, I had sheer goosebumps!
 From the floor to the walls and the ceilings, everything seems to scream beauty, art, and grandeur.
-The bookshelves are stacked with books written and published from centuries ago.
+The bookshelves are stacked with books written and published centuries ago.
 They are truly magnificent!
-Both libraries are on the same building and are a few steps from each other.
+Both libraries are in the same building and are a few steps from each other.

 Can you see the balconies above the tall bookshelves in this room?

 Strahov Monastery Library

 This library is also called the Theological Hall.

 It has 200,000 volumes of books, maps, manuscripts, etc.

 One of the most visible things here is the presence of massive astronomical globes.
 The Jesuits handcrafted them; as you can see, their artistic value is undeniable.